 Occasionally, especially on long-haul flights, you might have quite a limited data allowance when connecting to the onboard WiFi.
 Caps of 20 MB or so are not uncommon.

 But what often happens when you connect your laptop to the WiFi, all sorts of applications start using data in the background.
 New emails might be downloaded.
 Dropbox or Google Drive might start syncing changes.
 And then POOF!
 In less than a minute, the data allowance you spent $20 on is gone before you can even load Gmail or Facebook.

 Well, that’s where TripMode comes in.
-It’s a nifty little Mac app that lives in the menu bar and allows you to choose which applications can access the internet.
+It’s a nifty little app for Mac and Windows that lives in the menu bar and allows you to choose which applications can access the internet.
 Simply toggle the applications you need to use, and the rest will be blocked for as long TripMode is running.